 Keep track of your progress, especially in the early stages, and adjust accordingly.
 If you find yourself taking action, the new belief is doing its job.
-If not, try one of the other beliefs to see you’re getting the results you want.
+If not, try one of the other beliefs to see if you’re getting the desired results.

 Beliefs are like a software program.
 Most beliefs are installed randomly with little review, taken on unconsciously when we were young children will not last our lifetime and will need to be replaced or modified.

 Yes, some beliefs will serve you a lifetime.
 At the same time, many beliefs become outdated, especially in today’s rapidly changing world.
 If you’re not getting the results you want, trust that a belief is running that does not support you or the current situation.